DivyomSrivastava/Obstacle-Avoiding-Robot/README.md

 - Map and log obstacle data for path optimization

 ## 👨‍💻 Author
+**Divyom Srivastava**

+B.Tech in Computer Science & Engineering

 Built as a hands-on robotics and embedded systems project demonstrating sensor integration, real-time decision-making, and motor control with Arduino.

+⭐ If you found this project useful, consider giving it a star!